Overview of Dynamics 365 Remote Assist

 - How is the HoloLens 2 improved from HoloLens?
 HoloLens 2 offers a more immersive, ergonomic, and instinctual experience.

 - Field of view (FOV): The greater the device's field of view, the more holograms you can see at once.
-During a Dynamics 365 Remote Assist call, the Teams user can see all the holograms in the Dynamics 365 Remote Assist HoloLens user's space, but the Dynamics 365 Remote Assist HoloLens user can only see the holograms that are within their field of view.
+During a Dynamics 365 Remote Assist call, both the Dynamics 365 Remote Assist HoloLens user and the Teams user see the holograms that are within the HoloLens user's field of view.

 Integrate Dynamics 365 Field Service